distri/require/main.coffee.md

 Require a module from the root directory in the same package.

-NOTE: This could behave slightly differently under Node.js if your package does not have it's own jailed filesystem.
+NOTE: This could behave slightly differently under Node.js if your package does not have it's own isolated filesystem.

 >     require "/silence"